Yellow Leaves on Impatiens – How to Fix

 yellow leaves on impatiens

 What Causes Yellow Leaves on Impatiens?
-There can be many factors that cause yellow leaves on Impatiens, for example, one cause could be a lack of water.
+There can be many factors that cause yellow leaves on Impatiens.
+For example, one cause could be a lack of water.

 Yellow Leaves on Impatiens Due to Nutrients

 Yellow Leaves on Impatiens Due to Nutrients.
-One of the most probable and common causes is the lack of nutrients in our plants, especially in the case of pots, it can also be because the plant cannot absorb the nutrients that it has available in the pot or substrate due to the pH, but generally, it is due to a lack of nitrogen, phosphorus, iron, magnesium, manganese or zinc.
+One of the most probable and common causes is the lack of nutrients in our plants, especially in the case of pots.
+Impatiens leaves often turn yellow after blooming because of a lack of nutrients.
+Generally, it is due to a lack of nitrogen, phosphorus, iron, magnesium, manganese, or zinc.

-However, if it appears before in older leaves it will be macronutrients (nitrogen, phosphorus), accompanied by this discoloration of the leaves usually appear wrinkling leaves or even necrosis.
+However, if it appears before in older leaves, it will be macronutrients (nitrogen, phosphorus), accompanied by this discoloration of the leaves, usually appear wrinkling leaves or even necrosis.

-LawnStar Chelated Liquid Iron (32 OZ) for Plants - Multi-Purpose, Suitable for Lawn, Flowers, Shrubs, Trees - Treats Iron Deficiency, Root Damage & Color Distortion – EDTA-Free, American Made
+LawnStar Liquid Iron (32 OZ) for Plants - Multi-Purpose, Suitable for Lawn, Flowers, Shrubs, Trees - Treats Iron Deficiency, Root Damage & Color Distortion – EDTA-Free, American Made

 • DIFFERENT NAME, SAME FORMULA - Our best selling product, but now under a new name.
 LawnStar Liquid Iron still uses the same formula that our customers know and love.
 Complexed (chelated) with sodium glucoheptonate makes for an efficient and more stable product that gives you results.